 According to mythology, many of Greece’s islands were crafted by the gods, and these creation myths appear apt given the islands’ exceptional beauty and other-worldly qualities.
-Estimates for the number of Greek islands and islets dotted along the expansive coastline vary between 1,200 and 6,000, of which 227 are inhabited, leaving you with plenty of options when planning a Grecian getaway.
+Estimates for the number of Greek islands and islets dotted along the expansive coastline vary between 1,200 and 6,000, of which 227 are inhabited, leaving you with plenty of options when planning a holiday in Greece.
 You can’t really go wrong with any of the Greek islands – each possesses its own individual charm and a scattering of stunning beaches – but if you’re struggling with where to start, read on for our list of the most beautiful islands in Greece.

 Santorini is somewhat of a cliché choice to kick-off the list, but there are a multitude of reasons why the film-set stunning island is considered one of the most beautiful islands in Greece.
 Whitewashed villages are carved into the cliffsides, with sugar-cube houses tumbling towards the turquoise ocean.
 Oia’s azure-roofed buildings are instantly recognisable, and the village’s striking sunsets provide prime photo opportunities.
 The south of the island does offer some respite from the hoards of Instagrammers, however, and is worth visiting for the multi-coloured sand beaches.

 Next up is Naxos, the largest island in the Cyclades archipelago, renowned for its string of powder-sand beaches which adorn the west coast.
 The interior is dotted with dozens of dozy towns and villages, where you’ll find lots of local produce – including arseniko cheese – and well-established distilleries, serving kitron (citron liqueur).
 Naxos Town is imbued with Venetian influences, a nod to its previous Venetian rule, while Mount Zeus (supposedly where Zeus spent his childhood) is laced with well-worn hiking trails.